ICJIA/icjia-accessibility-portal/content/faqs.md

 **The bottom line:** ICJIA's web team has been doing website accessibility for years.
 What's new is the deadline that now applies to **all content creators**.
 The compliance standard is the same, but the tools and skills needed for document, video, and social media accessibility are different from web development — and that work belongs to the people creating the content.

-### I see the countdown timer.
-Is this for website compliance only?

-**No — the April 2026 deadline applies to much more than just websites.** The countdown timer represents the compliance deadline for all public-facing digital content, not just web pages.
+### What happens after April 24, 2026?

+**After April 24, 2026, state and local governments must be in compliance with WCAG 2.1 Level AA standards for all public-facing digital content.** Agencies that fail to meet this deadline may face several potential issues:

+**Legal and enforcement consequences:**

+- **Department of Justice investigations** — The DOJ can investigate complaints and pursue enforcement actions against non-compliant agencies
+- **Complaints and lawsuits** — Individuals with disabilities can file complaints with the DOJ or pursue private lawsuits under the ADA
+- **Legal costs and remediation expenses** — Agencies may face significant costs for legal defense, settlements, and emergency remediation of inaccessible content
+- **Reputational harm** — Public awareness of accessibility failures can damage an agency's reputation and public trust

+**Operational impacts:**

+- **Service disruptions** — If complaints or lawsuits result in court orders, agencies may need to temporarily remove or restrict access to non-compliant content
+- **Resource reallocation** — Emergency remediation efforts can divert staff time and budget from other priorities
+- **Delayed projects** — New digital projects may be delayed while existing accessibility issues are addressed
+- **Increased scrutiny** — Agencies with known accessibility issues may face increased oversight and reporting requirements

 **What's covered by the deadline:**

+The April 2026 deadline applies to all public-facing digital content, not just websites:

 - **Websites** — All public-facing web pages, including forms, interactive features, and embedded content
 - **Documents** — PDFs, Word documents, Excel spreadsheets, and PowerPoint presentations published online or shared digitally
 - **Mobile apps** — Any mobile applications provided to the public
 - **Videos and multimedia** — All video content requires captions; audio content requires transcripts
-- **Social media** — Posts, images, and videos shared on social platforms
+- **Social media** — Posts, images, and videos shared on social platforms (going forward)
-- **Third-party content** — Embedded maps, dashboards, widgets, and tools provided through your digital presence
+- **Third-party content** — Embedded maps, dashboards, widgets, and tools provided through contracts or agreements
 - **Email communications** — Newsletters and other digital communications sent to the public

-**What this means for ICJIA staff:**

-The countdown isn't just for the web team — it's for everyone who creates or publishes digital content:

-- **Researchers** — Reports and publications must be accessible
-- **Communications staff** — Social media posts, press releases, and newsletters
-- **Grant administrators** — Application materials and funding announcements
-- **Program staff** — Any documents or resources shared with the public
-- **Data teams** — Dashboards, visualizations, and data tools
-- **Procurement staff** — Ensuring vendors and third-party tools meet accessibility requirements

-**The bottom line:** If it's digital and public-facing, it needs to be accessible by the deadline shown in the countdown timer.
+**The bottom line:** If it's digital and public-facing, it needs to be accessible by April 24, 2026.
+Agencies that start working toward compliance now have time to address issues systematically.
+Those that delay may face costly emergency remediation and legal consequences.

 **References:**

-- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule</a> — See "What Web Content and Mobile Apps Are Covered"
+- <a href="https://www.ada.gov/resources/2024-03-08-web-rule/" target="_blank" rel="noopener noreferrer">ADA Title II Web Rule</a> — See "What Web Content and Mobile Apps Are Covered" and enforcement provisions

-### Are there other ways to learn about compliance requirements?

-**Absolutely — we recognize that everyone learns differently.** Reading through FAQs and links works well for some people, but others prefer videos, hands-on demonstrations, or talking to someone directly.
-Here are alternatives for different learning styles:

-**Talk to ICJIA's web team:**

-ICJIA's web developers have been building accessible websites for years — across multiple administrations.
-Accessibility isn't new to them; what's new is the legal deadline.
-They can explain accessibility principles, point you toward resources, and answer general questions.
-Keep in mind that while the web team handles website accessibility, **content accessibility** (documents, videos, social media) requires different tools and workflows that content creators must learn and apply themselves.

-**Video learners:**

-- <a href="https://www.ada.gov/resources/title-ii-primer/" target="_blank" rel="noopener noreferrer">ADA.gov Title II Primer</a> — Official DOJ resources explaining the compliance requirements
-- <a href="https://www.w3.org/WAI/videos/standards-and-benefits/" target="_blank" rel="noopener noreferrer">W3C Web Accessibility Introduction (Video)</a> — Short overview of accessibility fundamentals
-- <a href="https://www.youtube.com/playlist?list=PLNYkxOF6rcICWx0C9LnZQBAOWJh2Z1dZn" target="_blank" rel="noopener noreferrer">Google's Accessibility Fundamentals (YouTube)</a> — Free video series covering core concepts

-**Hands-on learners:**

-- <a href="https://www.w3.org/WAI/demos/bad/" target="_blank" rel="noopener noreferrer">W3C Before and After Demo</a> — Interactive demonstration comparing inaccessible vs. accessible websites
-- <a href="https://wave.webaim.org/" target="_blank" rel="noopener noreferrer">Try WAVE on any website</a> — Test accessibility yourself and see issues in real-time
-- <a href="https://www.nvaccess.org/download/" target="_blank" rel="noopener noreferrer">Download NVDA (free screen reader)</a> — Experience how screen reader users navigate the web

-**Structured course learners:**

-- <a href="https://doit.illinois.gov/initiatives/accessibility/training.html" target="_blank" rel="noopener noreferrer">Illinois DoIT Accessibility Training</a> — State-specific training on IITAA requirements
-- <a href="https://www.section508.gov/training/" target="_blank" rel="noopener noreferrer">Section508.gov Training</a> — Free federal government training modules
-- <a href="https://www.edx.org/learn/web-accessibility/the-world-wide-web-consortium-w3c-introduction-to-web-accessibility" target="_blank" rel="noopener noreferrer">W3C Introduction to Web Accessibility (edX)</a> — Free self-paced online course

-**Quick reference learners:**

-- <a href="https://www.w3.org/WAI/standards-guidelines/wcag/glance/" target="_blank" rel="noopener noreferrer">WCAG 2 at a Glance</a> — One-page summary of all requirements
-- <a href="https://webaim.org/resources/quickref/" target="_blank" rel="noopener noreferrer">WebAIM Quick Reference</a> — Condensed checklist format
-- <a href="https://www.a11yproject.com/checklist/" target="_blank" rel="noopener noreferrer">A11Y Project Checklist</a> — Simple, actionable checklist

-**Discussion-based learners:**

-- Talk to ICJIA's web developers who have hands-on experience with compliance
-- Reach out to Illinois DoIT's accessibility team: DoIT.Accessibility@Illinois.gov
-- Ask questions at ICJIA's accessibility training sessions

-**The key takeaway:** You don't have to read everything on this site to understand the requirements.
-Pick the format that works best for you — including just asking someone who's been working on this.

-### How does digital accessibility fit into ICJIA's commitment to Diversity, Equity, Inclusion, and Accessibility (DEIA) — and how does it enhance our mission?

 **Digital accessibility is the natural evolution of the "A" in DEIA — and it's now backed by legal requirements that give our accessibility commitment real accountability.**